 - A. The birth of an employee's child, to care for such child or the placement of a child with the employee for adoption or foster care.
-(Leave for this reason must be taken within the twelve month period following the child's birth or placement with the employee.
-If both spouses work for the Village, each is eligible for up to twelve (12) weeks' leave). - B. To care for the employee's immediate family member, if the immediate family member has a serious health condition; or - C. The employee's own serious health condition that makes the employee unable to perform the essential functions of his or her position.
+(Leave for this reason must be taken within the twelve-month period following the child's birth or placement with the employee.
+If both spouses work for the Village, each is permitted to take only a combined total of twelve (12) weeks leave during any twelve (12) month period.) - B. To care for the employee's immediate family member, if the immediate family member has a serious health condition; or - C. The employee's own serious health condition that makes the employee unable to perform the essential functions of his or her position. - As a female, you are eligible for 12 weeks of leave, described as follows: the initial six weeks of leave following the birth of your child (or during pregnancy as a result of complications) is considered leave for your own serious health condition.
+Once the six weeks have lapsed (after the birth of your child) you are able to remain off work for an additional six weeks (12 weeks total) however, your benefit usage would then qualify for the care of and bonding with a newborn child.
+If, after the initial six weeks, your doctor qualifies you for additional leave due to a "serious health condition" you must provide the appropriate Federal FMLA documentation (provided by H.R.) from your doctor.

 Section 3.10.2.
-Definitions
+Definitions.

-"Twelve month period" means a rolling twelve (12) month period measured backward from the date leave is taken and continuous with each additional leave day taken.
+"Twelve-month period" means a rolling twelve (12) month period measured backward from the date leave is taken and continuous with each additional leave day taken.